ViniciusLucchesi/gerar-doc-teste/README.md

 - Error handling _(document will not be generated until it meets the standards)_
 - Allows you to add new standard word documents
 - Allows you to change the save location of generated documents
+- Keeps a History of the documents that were generated and their respective versions

 ## Download and run the project